bsamtleben/color-ctf-walkthroughs/machines/cantaloupe/hints.md

 <details>
   <summary><b>Hint 4:</b> Privilege escalation I</summary>
   <br>
-  Are there any executables that can run as root?
-Can they be used for a malicious purpose?
+  Are there any executables that you can run as root?
+Can they be used for malicious purposes?
 </details>

 <details>
   <summary><b>Hint 5:</b> Privilege escalation II</summary>
   <br>
   Executables with the <code>setuid</code> flag need to be programmed carefully.
-Each single command line parameter can decide between security and vulnerability.
+A single command line parameter can make the difference between security and vulnerability.
 </details>